 - Cover your kefir grains in wholesome milk (cow, goat or coconut) in a quart size jar with a lid.
 You can also attempt to kefir nut milks, but the results can vary.

-- If the jar is really full of milk and kefir grains, I place it inside a bowl because as the milk ferments, the gases can cause the kefir to overflow its jar.
+If the jar is really full of milk and kefir grains, I place it inside a bowl because as the milk ferments, the gases can cause the kefir to overflow its jar.

-- I usually ferment my milk kefir 24 hours on my kitchen counter.
+- I usually ferment kefir 24 hours on my kitchen counter.
 Which just means that I let it sit there with the lid on loosely.
 You can ferment for less times if you like a less tangy flavor.

-What to Do with Milk Kefir:
+What to Do It

 We typically use ours for morning smoothies, to culture bread dough, flavor cream soups and savory dishes.